ivrivera/cmpe012/lab3/README.txt

 					+1010
 					---------
 					 1011
+A bit-wise AND means that if you are ANDing two 4-bit inputs you will get a 4-bit output.
 The difference between bit wise and reduction logic is that the following logic operation uses logic for each single bit.
-For instance, the operation AND(x) would look something like:
+For instance, the reduation logic operation AND(x) would look something like:
 					&(X) 0*0*1*1 = 0
 In other words, the logical bit-wise operation is performed on the result of a previous operation and on the next bit of the operand.
 Reduction logic operators only produce a single bit output (True or